-Enoshima [江の島] is a small island, located in Sagami Bay, Kanagawa Prefecture.
+Enoshima [江の島] is a small island located in Sagami Bay, Kanagawa Prefecture.
 The island is famous for its beaches, museums, caernas, cats and the beautiful views of mount fuji.
 It is known for its large bridge and for being the island of love locks.

 Hill and Bell of Love

-Padlocks of Love and Goddess Benzaiten
+Love Locks and Goddess Benzaiten

 Padlocks usually have the couple's name and date of relationship.
-The purpose of the lock is to lock love and make it last for a long time.
+The purpose of the padlock is to lock love and make it last for a long time.
 Very popular place for couples who want to show their commitment and eternal love.

 Beaches and Coast